Rise of the Self-Replicators

 - And, if so, what are the implications: for the machines, for ourselves, for our environment, and for the future of life on Earth and elsewhere?

 We conclude with a discussion of what we consider to be the most likely directions for future work, emphasising that the management of risk in the development of this technology should be based upon a firm understanding of the issues at stake.
-A thorough understanding of these issues requires a sound appreciation of the history of the ideas involved.
-This book provides an ideal starting point in that endeavour.
+In doing this, we hope to inspire a broad community discussion about the significant implications of intelligent evolving machines.

 - Provides the first comprehensive early history of machine self-reproduction and evolution.